 “I thoroughly enjoyed reading the different suggestions in the articles, from literature connections to nursery rhymes, and could picture how much fun the students would have as they were learning.”- Course Participant

 “These courses are well structured and organized.
 The lessons follow a logical pattern and build on each other.
 It is possible to learn quite a bit within a short period of time that will be most useful in the classroom.
-I have really enjoyed taking them!”
-Roann, summer 2015
+I have really enjoyed taking them!”- Roann, Overall Courses

 “I enjoyed the discussions and different points of view.
-I thought there were some very good resources that I have already started using in my own teaching and will continue to reference in the coming year.”
-Brenda, summer 2015
+I thought there were some very good resources that I have already started using in my own teaching and will continue to reference in the coming year.”- Brenda, Phonics

 “Reflecting on current practices and interacting with colleagues to share ideas for teaching comprehension was a very valuable learning experience for me.
-I intend to utilize many of the strategies identified in class readings, as well as those mentioned by colleagues in their postings.”
-Melissa, summer 2015
+I intend to utilize many of the strategies identified in class readings, as well as those mentioned by colleagues in their postings.”- Melissa, Comprehension

 “The instructor is always available and responds to questions very quickly.
-She also demonstrates a most kind and caring attitude toward the students.”
+She also demonstrates a most kind and caring attitude toward the students.”- Course Participant, Vocabulary

 “I am learning about skills that are foundational for my students.
 This information will help me to better support them, so it is very important to me that I truly understand what I am learning.
 The course is well-structured for that.
 The materials and assignments challenge me to ensure that I am practicing the skills and processing them deeply.
 I feel that I am gaining valuable insights.”- Rina, Phonemic Awareness